mbierlee/preprocessor/SPECS.md

 #endif
 ```

-_Note: There are no pre-defined platform macros in the pre-processor.
+_Note: There are no pre-defined platform macros in the preprocessor.
 These need to be manually defined in your D code._

 _Note 2: conditional directives inside of conditional directives are not supported._